NeedFrench

 3. Nous nous rappelons les paroles de la chanson.
 (We recall the lyrics of the song.)

-See also 12 ways to say "Thank you" in French
+See also Ways to Say "I'm Excited" in French

 4 Special cases when "se rappeler de" is used